-Wouldn’t it be great if there was an easy way to share that feeling of control (and peace of mind!) with the next generation?
+Wouldn’t it be great if there was an easy way to share that feeling of total financial control (and peace of mind!) with the next generation?
 Say, as a gift to celebrate their graduation?
 You know the old saying.
 It’s something along the lines of:

-Teach a graduate to budget and they’ll have financial peace, and pizza, for life.”
+“Give a graduate some cash and you’ll buy their pizza today.
+Teach a graduate to budget and they’ll have financial freedom, and pizza, for life.”

 Good news.
 It’s easy to send graduates off into the “real world” with a simple plan to master their own finances.
-Give them YNAB and we will teach them how to control their money before they even have any!
+Give them YNAB as a graduation gift and we will teach them how to control their money—before they even have any!